 Changes in the job description are possible as the campaigns evolve.
-The position reports to our Energy Infrastructure Campaigner and is based in the Houston or Texas Gulf Coast Area.
+The position reports to our Energy Infrastructure Campaigner and is based in Texas Gulf Coast Area.

 Earthworks is committed to challenging and dismantling systemic oppression.
 Earthworks’ Board and staff understand that promoting diversity, equity and inclusion (DEI) both within and beyond Earthworks is critical to carrying out our mission to protect communities and the environment from the adverse impacts of resource extraction.
 We understand that our commitment to DEI means a dedication to constant learning and improvement.